 The global FinTech market continues to evolve and is predicted to grow at a GAGR of 23.58% by 2025.
 The robust integration of technologies into financial services leads to constantly emerging market demands dictated by customers.
 Look how changing environment affects the FinTech domain:

-- The emergence of cryptocurrencies launched the race of crypto wallets.
+• The emergence of cryptocurrencies launched the race for crypto wallets.

-- Today’s generation, especially millennials, prefers to have more fast, flexible, and convenient payment methods.
+• Today’s generation, especially millennials, prefers to have faster, more flexible, and more convenient payment methods.

 You see, every new financial trend or lifestyle change causes a technological response in the form of a new product, service, or process.
 And whatever the trends are, service providers have to adjust to create and deliver value to their clients.
 A lack of trust in the traditional banking industry, demand for access to alternate financial services, and lots of underserved areas of banking are among other reasons for FinTech rise.
 To sum up, it’s clear that new solutions are still needed and they will continue to emerge.